dessalines/essays/why_not_signal.md

 ## The Problem

 After the [global surveillance disclosures of 2013](https://en.wikipedia.org/wiki/Global_surveillance_disclosures_(2013%E2%80%93present)), finding a secure messaging platform to replace text messages became an imperative for all activists.
-It was found that US, Canadian, UK, Australian, and New Zealand intelligence agencies ( the ["Five Eyes"](https://en.wikipedia.org/wiki/Five_Eyes) ), along with US tech giants like Facebook, Apple, Google, Microsoft, were collecting and forwarding email, text, voice, and video chats to governments, **without any warrant required.**
+It was found that US, Canadian, UK, Australian, and New Zealand intelligence agencies (the ["Five Eyes"](https://en.wikipedia.org/wiki/Five_Eyes)), along with US tech giants like Facebook, Apple, Google, and Microsoft, were collecting and forwarding email, text, voice, and video chats to governments, **without any warrant required.**

 Western governments created a worldwide system of surveillance that *even their own citizens and allies* could seemingly not escape from.